Timeline of violent events relating to the Syrian civil war spillover in Lebanon (2011–2014): Early incidents

-In interfactional clashes in Tripoli, seven people were killed and 59 wounded, on 17 June 2011.
+In interfactional clashes in Tripoli between Sunnis and Alawites, seven people were killed and 59 wounded, on 17 June 2011.
 Clashes erupted following a rally in support of Syrian protesters.
 Fighting broke out between gunmen positioned in the rival neighborhoods of Jabal Mohsen (mainly Alawites who support the Syrian government) and Bab al-Tabbaneh (mainly Sunnis, supporting the Syrian uprising).
 Among the dead were a Lebanese army soldier and an official from the Alawite Arab Democratic Party.

 From 10 to 11 February 2012, two or three people died in fighting in Tripoli's neighborhoods of Jabal Mohsen and Bab al-Tebbaneh.
 An intervention by the Lebanese Army resulted in the injury of six soldiers.

 On 29 April 2012, the Lebanese navy confiscated a large consignment of arms and ammunition on the container ship "Lutfallah II," which was headed for the port of Tripoli in northern Lebanon before it was intercepted.
 The ship had begun its voyage from Libya and it is generally believed the consignment was destined for the rebels in Syria.
 Four people were also wounded during a clash between supporters of the Syrian opposition and Sunni supporters of Assad from the Tawheed Movement.